-This gorgeous fringed dress is super sexy – and perfect for dancing in.
+This gorgeous sequinned dress is super sexy – and perfect for dancing in.
 So a definitely winner for a warehouse party wedding.
-And as it’s from ASOS it’s great value too.

-Just enough room for your phone, lipstick and bank card this stunning silver leather Miu Miu is worth the investment.
+Just enough room for your phone, lipstick and bank card this adorable pink puffy bag by Em Davies is just perfect for dancing around.
 A stunning party piece and a daily reminder of your amazing wedding day.

 Forget the veil.
-This wedding concept requires a headdress worthy of a High Priestess.
-Dance all night and then worship the sun as it rises wearing this gorgeous feather headdress from Hapuska.com.
+This wedding concept requires a headdress worthy of a Disco Queen.
+Dance all night with your own personal disco balls.